- Prerequisites

 - Next steps

-The goal of this tutorial is to demonstrate the basic usage of the most popular IoT Hub features.
+This guide demonstrates basic usage of popular IoT Hub features.
 You will learn how to:

 Prerequisites